 Planting Potted Trees

 Dig the hole twice as wide as the pot but no deeper.
 If the soil is heavy clay, amend with one-third organic soil amendment.
 Place the tree in the hole so it rests slightly above the surrounding soil level.
-Fill in hole with backfill, building a water basin slightly wider than the root ball around the tree.
+Fill in the hole with backfill, building a water basin slightly wider than the root ball around the tree.
 Water the tree thoroughly.
 Paint the trunk with white latex paint to avoid sunscald.

 Fertilizing and Pest Control for Planting Fruit Trees

 Best growth will be accomplished with the help of fertilizers.
-There are many organic options as well as conventional options.
+There are many organic as well as conventional options.
 All fertilizers should be applied after leaf fall in autumn and again before bloom in the spring.
 Trees that are planted in the lawn may need more nitrogen than those planted in a garden bed.
 Generous amounts of lawn clippings or compost make a great substitute for a nitrogen fertilizer.
 Don’t let fertilizer touch the trunk of the tree.

 Harvesting Fruit Trees